omkarcloud/google-maps-scraper/README.md

 ### ❓ How to increase the speed of the Scraper?

 To boost the scraping speed, the scraper launches multiple browsers simultaneously.
-Here's how you can increase the speed furthur:
+Here's how you can increase the speed further:

 - Adjust the `number_of_scrapers` variable in the configuration file.
 Recommended values are:
   - Standard laptop: 4 or 8